meltyourface/blank/posts/The-past-interwoven-with-the-present/Quantum-Entanglement-and-Hermetic-Principle-Bridging-Science-and-Ancient-Wisdom/index.md

 The Hermetic principle of correspondence, on the other hand, originates from ancient Hermetic teachings, which states, "As above, so below; as below, so above."
 This principle suggests that everything in the universe is connected, and patterns found in one realm can similarly be found in another, greater or smaller scale.

-Quantum Entanglement and Hermetic Principle of Correspondence: A Synchronicity
+**Quantum Entanglement and Hermetic Principle of Correspondence**: A Synchronicity

 The convergence of quantum entanglement and the Hermetic principle of correspondence becomes clear when examined through the lens of interconnectedness.
 Both theories propose a mysterious connection between seemingly separate entities or phenomena.